 While staying in Prescott, many families find that Prescott Valley offers better accommodations away from the city center, allowing them to spread out, cook meals, utilize laundry facilities, and have a more comfortable stay.
 We’ve included the best hotels in Prescott Valley and a family vacation rental home, depending on your family’s needs when you travel.

-- Best Budget Hotel in Prescott Valley: GreenTree Inn Prescott Valley – This Prescott hotel is one of the more popular hotels in Prescott Valley and offers guests free Wi-Fi, laundry facilities, a business center, and an extended continental breakfast.
-Guests can also enjoy the hotel’s outdoor pool and its convenient location close to the Prescott Valley entertainment district.
+- Budget Hotel in Prescott Valley: GreenTree Inn Prescott Valley – This Prescott hotel is one of the more popular hotels in Prescott Valley and offers guests free Wi-Fi, laundry facilities, a business center, and an extended continental breakfast.
+Guests can also enjoy the hotel’s outdoor pool and convenient location close to the Prescott Valley entertainment district.

-- Best Mid-Range Hotel in Prescott Valley: Hampton Inn & Suites Prescott Valley – In Prescott Valley, Hampton Inn & Suites features a seasonal outdoor pool for guests, free Wi-Fi, and free shuttle services to the Prescott Regional Airport.
-Guests will also enjoy a fitness center, a 24-hour front desk, and free parking at the Hampton Inn Prescott.
+- Mid-Range Hotel in Prescott Valley: Hampton Inn & Suites Prescott Valley – In Prescott Valley, Hampton Inn & Suites features a seasonal outdoor pool for guests, free Wi-Fi, and free shuttle services to the Prescott Regional Airport.
+Guests will enjoy a fitness center, a 24-hour front desk, and free parking at the Hampton Inn Prescott.

 See Related: Most Beautiful Valleys in the US